-In 2016, Miss Bish received the inaugural Distinguished Career Award from the New York City Chapter of the American Guild of Organists for exemplary service to the organ, choral music, and related fields.
+In 2016, Miss Bish received the inaugural Distinguished Career Award from the New York City Chapter of the American Guild of Organists “for exemplary service to the organ, choral music, and related fields.”
+That same year, she was named one of Celebrating Women International of Nassau, Bahamas’ Women of Distinction, a title given to women who have made significant, worldwide contributions in the arts, human rights, business, sports, and other important fields.
 In 1989, Miss Bish was awarded the National Citation by the National Federation of Music Clubs of America.
-Considered to be the Federation’s highest honor, Diane Bish shares this rare distinction with such luminaries as Leonard Bernstein, Eugene Ormandy, Van Cliburn, Robert Shaw, Irving Berlin and Fred Waring in receiving this award “for distinguished service to the musical, artistic, and cultural life of the nation.”
+Considered to be the Federation’s highest honor, Diane Bish shares this rare distinction with other luminaries including Leonard Bernstein, Eugene Ormandy, Van Cliburn, Robert Shaw, Irving Berlin, and Fred Waring in receiving this award “for distinguished service to the musical, artistic, and cultural life of the nation.”

 A consummate church musician, Diane Bish served as senior organist and artist-in-residence at the Coral Ridge Presbyterian Church in Fort Lauderdale, Florida, for over 20 years.
 While at Coral Ridge Church, she led the design of the 117-rank Ruffatti organ, recognized as one of the great organs in America.
 She was instrumental in developing one of the country’s first church concert series and creating an annual church music workshop for musicians around the world.
-In her book Church Music Explosion, Miss Bish shares her philosophy of excellence in church music.
+In 2016, she was honored with the title of Organist Emeritus.

 Her list of creative projects also includes the “Diane Bish Signature Series by Allen” line of digital organs.
 Working closely with the technicians and designers at the Allen Organ Company, Bish beautifully combined her musical vision and expertise with the superior digital design of the Allen Organ.
 Many Diane Bish Signature Series Organs have been installed around the country and are available through the Allen Organ Company.

-Diane Bish began her study with Dorothy Addy in Wichita, Kansas, and continued as a student of Mildred Andrews.
+Diane Bish began her study with Dorothy Addy in Wichita, Kansas, and continued as a student of Mildred Andrews at the University of Oklahoma.
 She was a recipient of Fulbright and French government grants for study in Amsterdam and Paris with Nadia Boulanger, Gustav Leonhardt and Marie Claire Alain.
 Diane Bish: First Lady of the Organ by Warren Woodruff was published in 1993.
 Diane Bish is represented worldwide by JEJ Artists.